GoogleCloudPlatform/cas-gclb-rotation/README.md

 ## Limitations

-This solution is not an official product and is not supported by Google, but is a sample provided for your reference.
-Direct use of this code in production is discouraged, but you may fork, modify and run this code as needed (subject to the license).

-In addition, the following features are currently not supported:
+The following features are currently not supported:

 - Multiple certificates for a single load balancer.
-This tool currently only looks at the first certificate and replaces that.
+Currently, this tool only looks at the first certificate and replaces that.
 - Publicly-trusted certificates.
 To automate rotation of publicly-trusted certificates, see [Using Google-managed SSL certificates](https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs).

-Pull requests are welcome.
+## Community contributions

+If you would like to contribute to this project, start by checking the existing [issues](../../issues) and [pull requests](../../pulls) to see if someone else has already suggested a similar edit, idea or question.
+If you do not see a similar idea already listed, feel free to create one.